-Choose AT&T. And we'll give you a free one-year Student Advantage[®] membership.
-Use your card to get special offers and up to 50% off every day at thousands of your favorite neighborhood places and national sponsors like these: largest student discount program ever.
-FREE.
+Choose AT&T. And we'll give you a free one-year Student Advantage® membership.
+Use your card to get special offers and up to 50% off every day at thousands of your favorite neighborhood places and national sponsors like these:

-PEARLE VISION AMTRAK
+PEARLE VISION